The Queen Is Dead: Musical style

-Music critics have categorised The Queen Is Dead as an indie rock and post-punk recording.
+Music critics have categorised The Queen Is Dead as an indie rock, jangle pop and post-punk recording.
 Marr was heavily influenced by the Stooges and the Rolling Stones while crafting the album.
 A central thematic tension in the album is the interplay between melancholy and other emotions.
 Humour, anger and joy are also notable concepts throughout the album.
 Mark Lindores praised Morrissey's lyrics for their wit and sensitivity, noting his ability to craft both humorous and genuinely moving lines.
 Pitchfork's Simon Reynolds noticed that Morrissey's lyrics were inspired by both surreal humour and black comedy.
 The album addresses a distinct criticism of the United Kingdom.
 According to Kevin Korber of PopMatters, Morrissey's writing has largely centred on two themes: himself and the United Kingdom.
 He often portrays himself as a misunderstood figure at odds with a world that fails to comprehend him.
 Marr notes that the album captures the progressive and the "night time" side of the Smiths.

 The album's opener and title track "The Queen Is Dead" was based on a song Marr began writing as a teenager.
 Influenced by the Velvet Underground and the Detroit garage rock scene, it is strongly anti-monarchist, portraying the royal family as "useless, taxpayer-funded tabloid fodder", according to Korber.
 "Frankly, Mr. Shankly" functions as a "meta" reflection on Morrissey's position within the music business, featuring a self-aware admission of his "insatiable lust for attention".
 This is captured in lines such as "Fame, fame, fatal fame / It can play hideous tricks on the brain", and his declaration that he would "rather be famous than righteous or holy".
 Lyrically, "I Know It's Over" shares elements with the two mentioned ballads: the suicidal connotations of "The Queen Is Dead" and the agonising diary of many mornings waking up alone of "Frankly, Mr. Shankly".
 Despite what Simon Goddard described as Morrissey's "obvious depression", the song retains some hope in its message, stating that being "kind and gentle" is a noble trait that requires rare courage, and that love is "natural and real", even if not for Morrissey, whose unfulfilled heart's desire is further tormented by the sight of "loutish lovers" taking their partners for granted.